The Origin of Clay-Pot tandoors

 The Secret Behind the Flavor: Why Tandoori Dishes Taste So Good

-The magic of tandoor cooking lies in the high heat and the clay walls of the oven.
-When the oven is heated with charcoal or wood, the temperature inside the tandoor can reach up to 900°F (480°C).
+The magic of Traditional cooking lies in the high heat and the clay walls of the oven.
+When the oven is heated with charcoal or wood, the temperature inside the oven can reach up to 900°F (480°C).
 This intense heat cooks the food quickly, sealing in the juices and creating a crispy exterior.
 The clay walls also add an earthy flavor to the food, which is difficult to replicate in regular ovens.

 The quick cooking process also helps retain the natural flavors of the ingredients, allowing the spices to infuse deeply into the meat or bread.
 This makes tandoor cooking a healthier option, as it requires minimal use of oil while still achieving a rich flavor.